Master of Fine Arts in Visual Art

 |ART 592||Independent Studio||5|

 |ART 593||Independent Studio||4|

 |ART 690||Creative Work Project||2|

 |ART 695||Exhibition Preparation||3|

-Students must complete at least 33 semester units in residence at Azusa Pacific University.
-Courses are scheduled so that the program can be completed during three years and four summers.
-Classes, critiques, and workshops are held throughout three and a half weeks in July and one weekend in January—these residencies are required, with no exceptions.
+Students must complete at least 19 semester units in residence at Azusa Pacific University.
+Courses are scheduled so that the maximum length of the program is three years and four summers.
+Classes, critiques, and workshops are held throughout three weeks in July and one weekend in January—these residencies are required, with no exceptions.
 A maximum of eight years is allowed for completion of the degree.

 A 3.0 grade-point average (GPA) is considered satisfactory progress in the MFA program.
 In the event that the student’s GPA drops below the minimum 3.0, the student will be placed on academic probation and given one enrollment period to raise it to the satisfactory level.

 Program Learning OutcomesStudents who successfully complete this program shall be able to: